Skip to main navigation Skip to main content

 Construction, modification, and abandonment of wells in Kentucky must be done by a Kentucky Certified (Water) Well Driller.

 In Kentucky, there are no permitting applications or fees for constructing or abandoning a water well required of the property owner.
-You can find a driller certified to drill water or monitoring wells on our Driller Directory [691 KB].
+You can find a driller certified to drill water or monitoring wells on our Well Driller Locator or Driller Directory [691 KB].
 Your certified water well driller will complete and submit the required documentation for your water well and supply you with a copy of these documents within sixty days of completing your well.

 In 2015, the video Abandoned Wells: A Guide for Kentucky Landowners was created to discuss the regulation, direct viewers to the then-current web location of the Drillers Certification Program forms and information, and to show a driller properly plugging a well.
 The video is still relevant today, but please note that the web location of the Drillers Certification Program is now https://eec.ky.gov/Environmental-Protection/Water/GW/Pages/GWDrillers.aspx